PřF:C2200 Chemical synthesis - lab. - Course Information

 The capacity limit for the course is 120 student(s).

 Current registration and enrolment status: enrolled: 0/120, only registered: 0/120, only registered with preference (fields directly associated with the programme): 0/120

 - fields of study / plans the course is directly associated with

 - there are 11 fields of study the course is directly associated with, display

 - Course objectives

 - Basic laboratory course in preparative chemistry.
-Covers syntheses, properties and structures of simple inorganic and organic compounds, such as oxides, halides and other salts, acids and their functional derivatives, and complexes.
-At the end of the course students should be able to explain the principles that underpin selected synthetic processes, and why specialist techniques are required for their preparation.
+At the end the students should master basic methods of preparative organic and inorganic chemistry including identification of the products by selected physico-chemical methods.
+Students should be able to explain the principles that underpin selected synthetic processes, and why specialist techniques are required for their preparation.

 - required literature